Music

 Chapter 12 describes the stage performance of Woland and his gang in the Variety Theatre which, after the exposure of Arkadi Sempleyarov's secret love affair, ends in complete chaos.
 On Behemoth's command the orchestra hacks out some incredible march with "rollicking words".

-The song His Excellency in the original vaudeville doesn't sound exactly like Bulgakov describes it in The Master and Margarita.
+The song His Excellency in the original vaudeville doesn't sound exactly as Bulgakov describes it in The Master and Margarita.
 The rollicking words of this march sound as follows - on top you can read the original lyrics of Dmitry Lensky, and next the adaptation Bulgakov made of it:

 Original